kb-labb/kblabb-examples/README.md

 Examples can be found in subfolders of the above listed directories.
 Each example (subfolder) should have its own README with instructions and explanations.

-After an example is submitted, authors are encouraged to add a link to the example (subfolder) in this README file with a short summary of the purpose or contents of the example.
+After an example is submitted, authors are encouraged to add a link to the example (subfolder) in this README file with a short summary of the purpose and contents of the example.

 ## Example Links

 ### api

-[**Filter packages**](https://github.com/kb-labb/kblabb-examples/tree/master/api/filter_packages): Select only the packages you are interested in.
+[**Filter packages**](https://github.com/kb-labb/kblabb-examples/tree/master/api/filter_packages): Select only the specific newspapers, parliamentary minutes, etc., that you are interested in.
 Learn to use `kblab` python package and custom API calls to filter search queries based on title, creation date, textual content and more.

 ### text